MyElectrons/sfm3300-arduino/README.md

   * "Soft Timer Interrupts" technique with 1ms resolution
 * Validate precision of Air Volume measurements achievable with SFM3300
   * Preliminary results appear to be very good (sub-cc resolution, good repeatability)
-  * Volume measurements with repeatable precision - work in progress
+  * Volume measurements with repeatable precision - *work in progress*
-  * Once validated - this project can be used for testing (cross-checking) other Air Flow and Volume sensors implementations
+  * Once validated - this project can be used for **testing other Air Flow and Volume sensors**

 The code (or at least the snippets) is very compact and well commented.
 It can be adapted easily to any other C/C++ programming environment, or serve as examples for implementations in other programming languages.
 Each subsequent sketch builds upon previous one while adding a little bit of sophistication: